Identification in Multiple Treatment Models under Discrete Variation: Identification

-which can be equivalently written as a system of linear equations---see Table \ref{tab:alpha_shape_derivation} for an explicit derivation.
-This is analogous to the case with a single dimension of unobserved heterogeneity in \cite{mogstad/etal:18}, who show that parametric MTRs taking constant values over partition of $[0,1]$ can generate the nonparametric bounds for certain assumptions.
+which can be equivalently written as a system of linear inequalities.
+This mirrors \citet[][Proposition 4]{mogstad/etal:18}, which shows such a result in the case with a single dimension of unobserved heterogeneity.
+In this case, the rectangular sets underlying the selection model and parameters in \eqref{eq:rectangle1} and \eqref{eq:rectangle2} simplify to just intervals.
+Exploiting this interval structure, they show that a partition consisting of intervals constructed using the end points of those in \eqref{eq:rectangle1} and \eqref{eq:rectangle2} can generate the nonparametric bounds.